Qu1nel/Missing-Semester-Solutions/Lecture_4/Solution.md

    **Solution:**

-   -Replace all `apple` (basic regex) occurrences with `mango` (basic regex) in specific fiel and overwrite the original file in place:
+   -Replace all `apple` (basic regex) occurrences with `mango` (basic regex) in specific file and overwrite the original file in place:

    ```bash
    sed -i 's/apple/magno/g' path/to/file